Jump to: all posts in the Women Unlimited Series

 I would imagine a fair amount of those who are reading this to have rolled their eyes upon seeing that notorious word that starts with an ‘F’ and ends with ’eminism’ in the title: the recent wave of feminism seems to have overwhelmed us with so many campaigns and initiatives that, just like with many concepts in their extreme forms, it has lost some of its value.
 However, the social change it strives to bring to the world is undoubtedly long overdue.
 From the Nordic countries to Latin America, state governments have been adopting different strategies to combat gender inequality, and, unsurprisingly, China seems to have come up with its very own approach to this problem.

 Interestingly enough, although the ‘trend’ for female liberation had been put into motion, certain ambiguities remained in the post-Mao era.
-On the one hand, the globalization and the growing exposure towards the ‘Western’ values and attitudes could not go unnoticed.
+On the one hand, globalization and the growing exposure towards ‘Western’ values and attitudes could not go unnoticed.
 However, the reforms and ‘opening-up’ have also sparkled a reverse process: since the government has largely retracted from the private sphere during the privatization and industrialization efforts, the traditional patriarchal family values resurrected.
 The culmination of such processes was the widespread manifestation of the so-called Son Preference, especially after the introduction of the one-child policy.
-In rural areas, the preference for sons stemmed from the hard labor required to sustain their agricultural based lifestyle.
-In cities, it was widely believed that sons would be more capable to provide for their elderly parents, as women were also legally disadvantaged in the labour market.
-Maltreatment of young girls, underreporting of female births and infanticide have been some of the devastating consequences of the son preference.
+In rural areas, the preference for sons stemmed from the hard labor required to sustain their agricultural-based lifestyle.
+In cities, it was widely believed that sons would be more capable to provide for their elderly parents, as women were also legally disadvantaged in the labor market.
+Maltreatment of young girls, underreporting of female births and infanticide have been some of the devastating consequences of the preference of a son.
 It is particularly striking that women themselves seem to have been the facilitators of such preferences by acting as advocates for the patriarchal family.

 Has anything changed?

 Only just a quarter of the Chinese Communist Party’s about 89.4 million members are women.
-As we move up the political ladder, the number of women drastically decrease.
+As we move up the political ladder, the number of women drastically decreases.
 The twenty-five-member Politburo currently only has one female – Sun Chunlan.
-Furthermore, the seven member Standing Committee of the Politburo has never had a female representative.
-Strong gender stereotypes and a man-oriented political culture make it hard for women to break the political glass-ceiling.
+Furthermore, the seven-member Standing Committee of the Politburo has never had a female representative.
+Strong gender stereotypes and a man-oriented political culture make it hard for women to break the political glass ceiling.

 All of this conflicting evidence proves that in China Feminism seems to have its very own characteristics.
 For one thing, gender inequality is combatted in a very top-down manner, meaning that feminism is encouraged when it is promoted by the government, but not when it comes from social activism.